 If you want to get into key games or to see specific matches, you’ll need to buy a Stadium ticket.
 Stadium tickets will ensure you have reserved seating at either Rod Laver, Margaret Court or John Cain Arenas so you can come and go as you please.
 Stadium tickets are sold as either day sessions or night sessions.
 If you purchase a day session, you can stay and watch tennis in the outdoor courts after 5pm.
 Night ticket holders cannot access the grounds before 5pm.

 Stadium tickets also act as a ground pass, allowing access to all outside courts, as well as the AO Live Stage, Ballpark, Practice Village and other entertainment across Grand Slam Oval, Garden Square and the wider Melbourne and Olympic Park precinct.

 I really want to see *insert fave tennis star here*.
 How will I know who is playing when?

 Being an elimination event, it is impossible to know in advance who will be playing in which rounds and on which days.
 The schedule for each day will be posted on the AO website the night prior.
 Depending on who’s playing, the big names will generally play on the stadium courts, and the best blockbuster matches are most likely to be held in the evening.

-When is the AO tournament draw?
+When is the Australian Open tournament draw?

-The Australian Open draw will take place on Thursday 16 January at 6pm.
+The Australian Open draw will take place on Thursday 10 January at 6pm.
 Visit ausopen.com/draws for all the latest scheduling and event information.